 Solving the Problem

 First don’t take it personal.
 It’s upsetting and you might feel violated.
-You’re not alone – on average, 30,000 new websites are hacked each day.
+You’re not alone – on average, 30,000 new websites are infected with malware daily.

 The scan will show you if there are issues.

 Install Security Plugins – Before you have a problem